Plueres/Plueres.github.io/_articles/all-known-plc-commands.md

 - `gettemperature` get temperature as read from the plc temperature meter
 - `reboot` Reboot the system
-- `timegraph` shows the time graph and tells where you can travel to
+- `timegraph` shows the time graph and tells where you can travel to -﻿ `openperipheral` Open the gate/door connected to a terminal -﻿ `closeperipheral` Close the gate/door connected to a terminal
 - `setlabel` Set the label of a HVD chip
 - `create "name of file"` creates a new file in the current directory
 - `delete "name of file"` deletes a file with the gives name in the current directory